brownm1006/GHG_challenge3/README.md

 ## Features

 Since the owner did not have enougth time to implement the PostGis Rest API requerements.
 The following Api call were created as a way to apply lessons learned regarding Python understanding ([Base on Naazneen Jatu document](https://stackabuse.com/creating-a-rest-api-in-python-with-django)).
+Errors management was not part of Naazneen document and was added.
 The following is the available API:

 * GET : Get the content of the shopping cart in Json.
 Call http://127.0.0.1:8000/cart-items/